GadoGadoEnjoyer/GadoGadoEnjoyer/README.md

 Thanks for █████ sending me this neat readMe Template!

+Note : If you see some C++ or C on my stats, those aren't my code, but mostly just flutter codes.
+Can I do MobileDev?
+Hell no, but homework doesnt really care.

 ## skills and such
 <!-- uses the iconic anuraghazra's stats. to hide progress, or tweak other things, refer to https://github.com/anuraghazra/github-readme-stats-->